dhanushram/MultiPhotoScreen/README.md

 MultiPhotoScreen
 ================

+This project was developed as part of the iOS App: [My Things - Where Are They?] [link]
-Provides a clean interface for adding / deleting / rearranging (drag &amp; drop) for multiple photos (up to 8)
+Provides a clean interface to capture multiple photos (up to 8) from users.
+Allows Add / Delete / Rearrange (Drag & Drop) Photos.